marktext/marktext/docs/LINUX.md

 or `flatpak install --user flathub com.github.marktext.marktext` to install for the current user only.

-To run Mark Text just execute `flatpak run com.github.marktext.marktext` or click on the Mark Text icon in your application launcher.
+To run MarkText just execute `flatpak run com.github.marktext.marktext` or click on the MarkText icon in your application launcher.

 ### Update

-To update Mark Text run the following command:
+To update MarkText run the following command:

 ```
 flatpak update com.github.marktext.marktext